kenmanheimer/PlaylistUtils/README.md

     going to update when it's ready.

-    I use Google Music Manager to sync my iTunes playlists to Google Music, and there's a serious problem with it.
-It perpetually duplicates items in my playlists, to the point where the Google Music versions of all my lists are 8 to 10 times the size of my original iTunes lists.
+    I use Google Music Manager to sync my iTunes playlists to Google Music, and have always experienced an odd and serious problem with it.
+Almost any time I add new, non-duplicate items to my iTunes playlists, seeming random, already existing items on the playlists are duplicated.
+After a while, not realizing this was happening, I had accumulated lists that were bulked with duplicates to 10 to 20 times their actual size.
+So my hundred and fifty or two hundred playlists, which amounted to ten or twenty thousand distinct entries, were mostly duplicates totally hundreds of thousands of items!

-    This is a serious problem, because I have a lot of sizeable playlists.
-It's untenable (and extremely aggravating) to even consider culling the many thousands of duplicates by hand!
-But the massive bulking slows down my Google music clients drastically, and ruins sequencing in shuffle play, with so many duplicates to cull.
-This is only compounded by the terrible UI accommodation for large playlists in the design of the Google Play Music client.
+    The massive duplicates made the android versions of playlists unusable.
+Even if the devices could handle the extra load, the UI is horrible for navigating even small playlists, and totally useless for finding items I wanted to listen too among the tens of thousands of duplicates!
+Even worse, culling the duplicates by hand was untenable.

     Fortunately, there is the [Unofficial Google Music API](https://github.com/simon-weber/Unofficial-Google-Music-API), an